keptn/keptn/docs/integration_tests.md

 #### **Setup steps for Minishift (not recommended)**

-In case you plan to use Minishift, the following steps are necessary to get Keptn running on Minishift (1.34.3):
+In the case you plan to use Minishift, the following steps are necessary to get Keptn running on Minishift (1.34.3):

 1. Download and install Minishift 1.34.3 (from [https://github.com/minishift/minishift/releases](https://github.com/minishift/minishift/releases))
    for your operating system